Visa policy of Chile: Non-ordinary passports

-Holders of diplomatic or service category passports of Armenia, Bangladesh, Belarus, Botswana, China, Dominica, Dominican Republic, Egypt, India, Jordan, Kyrgyzstan, Mongolia, Morocco, Philippines, Sri Lanka, Suriname, Tunisia, Tuvalu and Venezuela do not require a visa.
+Holders of diplomatic or service category passports of Armenia, Azerbaijan, Bangladesh, Belarus, Botswana, China, Dominica, Dominican Republic, Egypt, India, Jordan, Kyrgyzstan, Mongolia, Morocco, Philippines, Sri Lanka, Suriname, Tunisia, Tuvalu and Venezuela do not require a visa.

 Holders of diplomatic or service category passports of Antigua and Barbuda, Australia, Bahamas, Bolivia, Fiji, Mauritius, North Macedonia, Saint Lucia, San Marino, South Africa, Trinidad and Tobago and United States require a visa.

-Agreement with Bolivia was denounced on 4 August 2016 and not applied from 4 February 2017.
+Agreement with Bolivia was denounced on 4 August 2016 and not applied from 4 February 2017.However, the visa-free agreement for holders of diplomatic passports from both countries was approved by the Chilean parliament in January, 2026.

 APEC Business Travel Card

 Holders of passports issued by the following countries who possess an APEC Business Travel Card (ABTC) containing the "CHL" code on the reverse that it is valid for travel to Chile can enter visa-free for business trips for up to 90 days.

 ABTCs are issued to citizens of: